vfmd/vfmd-spec/specification.md

         `[![image]]: ` + _ref-value-sequence_
         `[![image][image ref]]: ` + _ref-value-sequence_

+        The matching substring for the first parenthesized subexpression in the pattern shall be called the _unprocessed reference id string_.
 The matching substring for the last parenthesized subexpression in the pattern shall be called the _ref-value-sequence_.

      2. The _ref-value-sequence_ matches the regular expression pattern: